thomas-nolan/Engineering-1.github.io/README.md

 ### Player Movement / Controls
 - **Movement:** W/A/S/D or arrow keys
+- **Pause/unpause Game:** Esc key

 ### Difficulty
-At the moment the game is only based on one dificulty that being the base level although there are future plans to increase it as well as allow for different modes in future
+At the moment the game is only based on one difficulty that being the base level although there are future plans to increase it as well as allow for different modes in future

 ### Development Choices
-The desing of the map was based around the licensing of online assests.
+The design of the map was based around the licensing of online assets.
 In addition we chose to use libGDX as it allowed for full cross compatibily with all platforms.

 ---